Deltas-Lee/FlagExplorerApp/README.md

    ```

 3. **Run the Backend API**
-   Start the backend server (check the API URL & change if it does not math the below):
+   Start the backend server (check the API URL & change if it does not match with the below):
    ```bash
    dotnet run
    ```